top of page

 7-8pm

-Option 2: "The (Cabbage) Moth Hour" Open Mic Night at the Forbidden Peaks Brewery
+Option 2: "The (Cabbage) Moth Hour" Open Mic Night at UAS Rec Center

 It’s time for Farmer Story Hour!
 Bring your farm-related stories, poetry, or songs to share during this light-hearted audience participatory event.
 Everyone is encouraged to take a turn in front of the mic!